The ties that bind a nation: Unifying narratives to the rescue?

 With the pandemic magnifying the need for individuals to care not just for themselves and their families, but for their fellow countrymen and women, political leaders are seeking to shore up these unifying bonds or to forge new ones.

-In Britain, Queen Elizabeth, herself, still enjoys enormous popular affection.
-Last spring, when Britain was under lockdown, COVID-19 cases were surging and Prime Minister Boris Johnson himself was suffering from the virus, it was the Queen to whom he turned to bring the nation together.
-In a rare televised address, she praised frontline workers, comforted the isolated and bereaved and said: “I want to reassure you that if we remain united and resolute, then we will overcome it.”
+In Britain, Elizabeth still enjoys enormous popular affection.
+Last spring, when Britain was under lockdown, COVID-19 cases were surging, and Prime Minister Boris Johnson had the virus, it was the queen to whom he turned to bring the nation together.
+In a rare televised address, she praised frontline workers, comforted the isolated and bereaved, and said, “I want to reassure you that if we remain united and resolute, then we will overcome it.”

 In the island nation of New Zealand, Prime Minister Jacinda Ardern drew on the pandemic challenge itself to forge a similar sense of unity, describing her country as a “team of 5 million.”